596 words

 Just like punctuation, numbers are in that more unfamiliar part of the keyboard where fingers get lost and push the wrong buttons. +1 for each number.

-Any hard to say words that aren’t your name
+Any hard to say words that aren’t your name#

 Bit of a loose definition here but you should know it when you see it.
-If you have a username that’s not your name (where they might be able to refernce spelling) and is not a common and easily spellable word take a point. xThreadRiPPerX@gmail.com I’m talking about you whoever you are.
+If you have a username that’s not your name (where they might be able to reference spelling) and is not a common and easily spellable word take a point. xThreadRiPPerX@gmail.com I’m talking about you whoever you are.

-Similar sounding letters
+Similar sounding letters#

 This is one I know all too well from one of my emails where I have to break out the phonetics after the 3rd repetition and they’re still confused. “mn”? “mm”? “nm”?
-Add +1 for each pair of similar sounding letters that aren’t in an easily pronouncable and spellable word.
+Add +1 for each pair of similar sounding letters that aren’t in an easily pronounceable and spellable word.
 Some common pairs include: BV, DG, GZ, MN, JK

-Bonus: Unicode & Emoji
+Bonus: Unicode & Emoji#

 Good luck getting someone to type that over the phone. +5 for each unicode character.